 Constraints are rules that you can define between sketches and for a sketch itself.
 They will help you create accurate and precise sketches.

 In Shapr3D you only have to keep yourself to a small set of rules to use our constraints efficiently:

-- Just start sketching: You can access the constraints in the Sketch menu, just select any sketch and the Menu will appear.
+- Just start sketching: You can access the constraints in the Sketch menu, just select any sketch or tap on Sketch and the Menu will appear.

 - Always pre-select: Select the lines, points, arcs, circles first and only then add the constraints.
 Simple as that.